 Flat solar collector collects more heat than tubular collector

-The designs are different, of course, but the usual flat plate collector is something more than a shallow box with a copper tube that is stretched through it, covered with a metal plate absorber and a transparent cover.
-Cool liquid passes through the copper tubes under the surface of the collector and in the process of passing is heated.
+Of course, the designs are different, but the usual flat plate collector is more than a shallow box with a copper tube stretched through it, covered with a metal plate absorber and a transparent cover.
+Cool liquid passes through the copper tubes under the surface of the collector and is heated in the process of passing.

 Each type of solar collector has advantages and disadvantages.
-The air inside the hermetically sealed glass tubes in the vacuum collectors provides much better insulation than flat plate collectors, but some of the solar energy is lost when passing through the gaps between the tubes.
+The air inside the hermetically sealed glass tubes in the vacuum collectors provides much better insulation than flat plate collectors.
+Still, some of the solar energy is lost when passing through the gaps between the tubes.

-In a flat plate collector, more heat is lost than in a tubular one, but it is able to collect more energy since its entire surface absorbs sunlight.
+More heat is lost in a flat plate collector than in a tubular one, but it can collect more energy since its entire surface absorbs sunlight.

-Thus, in the absence of other factors, the summer flat solar collector will produce more energy than a vacuum, because it has a large surface area, and the ambient temperature is not a problem.
+Thus, the summer flat solar collector will produce more energy than a vacuum in the absence of other factors.
+It has a large surface area, and the ambient temperature is not a problem.

-Conversely, in winter the air temperature causes much greater energy losses in a flat solar collector than in a tubular solar panel, so the design of a tubular vacuum solar panel is more efficient.
+Conversely, the air temperature causes much more significant energy losses in a flat solar collector than in a tubular solar panel in winter.
+Hence, a tubular vacuum solar panel design is more efficient.

 The choice of design that is best suited for your home depends on the intended use.
 If you want to reduce the cost of heating water in the summer in the country, you will probably benefit from a flat solar collector.
-If you intend to use it together with the boiler for heating rooms and heating hot water in the winter in the house for permanent residence, you will benefit more from the vacuum heat collector, because it works better in winter compared to flat geo collectors.
+Suppose you intend to use it together with the boiler for heating rooms and heating hot water in the winter in the house for permanent residence.
+In that case, you will benefit more from the vacuum heat collector because it works better in winter compared to flat geo collectors.

 Scheme of heat transfer from the solar heat collector to the house.

 In systems with glycol, you need a heat exchanger for hot water, space heating, or both.
 The heated liquid from the solar collectors heats the water when it passes through the coil in the tank.
-An additional coil in the tank heated by gas or electricity will heat the water if the solar collector is unable to maintain the desired temperature or will not keep up with the consumption of hot water.
+An additional loop in the tank heated by gas or electricity will heat the water if the solar collector cannot maintain the desired temperature or keep up with hot water consumption.

-Solar collectors can last 20-25 years, depending on the operating conditions, and require almost no maintenance.
-A significant disadvantage of the use of solar collectors in cold climates is the use of a mixture of water and ethylene glycol in equal parts.
+Depending on the operating conditions, solar collectors can last 20-25 years and require almost no maintenance.
+A significant disadvantage of using solar collectors in cold climates is using a mixture of water and ethylene glycol in equal parts.
 In winter, ethylene glycol is necessary to keep the liquid in the tubes from freezing.
-50% mixture of ethylene glycol does not freeze to -35°C. in Summer the temperature of flat-plate collectors can reach 200°C, and tubular solar collector 295°C. When heated above 150 °C, the thermal decomposition of ethylene glycol begins, which contributes to the formation of corrosion and scale.
-Therefore, it is important that the panels use some cooling components included in the design, whether manual or automatic.
-In addition, ethylene glycol is a toxic substance.
+50% mixture of ethylene glycol does not freeze to -35°C. In Summer, the temperature of flat-plate collectors can reach 200°C, and tubular solar collectors 295°C. When heated above 150 °C, the thermal decomposition of ethylene glycol begins, contributing to corrosion and scale formation.
+Therefore, the panels must use some cooling components included in the design, whether manual or automatic.
+Also, ethylene glycol is a toxic substance.

 The need to use ethylene glycol as a heat transfer fluid and the problems that arise with it lead to a decrease in the popularity of solar collectors in cold climates.
-Reducing the cost of photovoltaic solar panels and the flexibility of their use makes solar collectors less competitive as long-term investments.
+Reducing the cost of photovoltaic solar panels and their flexibility makes solar collectors less competitive as long-term investments.